Washi1337/ctf-writeups/writeups/flare-on/2025/3/index.md

 ![](img/01.png)

-I wish I had a nice and structured way of solving this challenge, but it really came down to painstakingly trying out all the tools I could find on Google, until finally finding one that eventually works.
+I wish I had a nice and structured way of solving this next step, but it really came down to painstakingly trying out all the PDF tools I could find on Google, until finally finding one that eventually works.

 For me that was [qpdf](https://github.com/qpdf/qpdf):